google/WebFundamentals/src/content/en/updates/2017/09/sensors-for-the-web.md

 ## Motion sensors are available as an origin trial {: #motion-sensors-origin-trials }

-In order to get your valuable feedback, the Generic Sensor API will be available in Chrome 62 as an [origin trial](https://bit.ly/OriginTrials).
+In order to get your valuable feedback, the Generic Sensor API is planned to be available as an [origin trial](https://bit.ly/OriginTrials) in Chrome 63.
 You will need to [request a token](http://bit.ly/OriginTrialSignup), so that the feature would be automatically enabled for your origin, without the need to enable Chrome flag.

-Need to renew your origin trial token?
-No worries.
-Use [this form](https://docs.google.com/forms/d/e/1FAIpQLSdYpXiwmj8_Y0QV8KizE7V67Ylv2GaDRjb2pp-P1knybNtDsg/viewform?fbzx=-465752095663733600) to renew your token and don't forget to leave your valuable feedback.

 ## What are all these sensors?
 How can I use them? {: #what-are-sensors-how-to-use-them }